prr123/fasthttpServer/fasthttp/README.md

 ## fasthttpServerNV2.go

+todo 1: parse index file to retrieve js files

+ - added jsHandler to handle requests for js files
+ - test reading js files with fetch from browser

 todo:
- - parse index file to read correct js files?
+ 1. parse index file to retrieve js files
- - test expanding the class HtmlPage with code from azulLibxp
+ 2. test expanding the class HtmlPage with code from azulLibxp
- - test minimizer for the js code
+ 3. test minimizer for the js code
- - test compression
+ 4. test compression
- - webworkers
+ 5. test webworkers

 # ws for fasthttp
 ## fasthttpServerWSV1.go